Arthur, My Cousin and Me

 It’s a practical observation, not a dramatic one.
 I’m not saying he had a dominating and hidden alter ego or that he pitied me with his company.
-It’s simpler: his death revealed our bond as — somewhat — something innocuously leftover from being kids together, from back when we actually spent serious time together.
+It’s simpler: his death revealed our bond as something innocuously leftover from being kids together, from when we spent serious time together.

-I want him back now like I’ve continuously wanted back what we lost long ago, that which has been polished and faded by time.
-But now it’s double-permanent and legible.
-Before it was remediable and blissfully insidious — embarrassing in hindsight, like most nostalgia.
+I want him back now like I’ve continuously wanted back what we lost long ago, the thing I remember so strongly that's been polished and faded by time.
+Now, though, that want is double-permanent and legible.
+Before it was remediable and blissfully low priority — embarrassing in hindsight, like most nostalgia.

-I guess it makes sense, generally: as adults, we’re all doing niche things, and niches are small and excluding, so everything else trends towards becomes small talk.
+I guess it makes sense: as adults, we’re all doing niche things, and niches are small and excluding, so everything else trends towards small talk.
 (And that’s fine and right, because focus is necessary for growth.
 Just try and stay loyal, which Arthur did and my cousins do.)

 Maybe it wasn’t so much that I was uniquely outside of Arthur’s confidence, but more that we had both (or all) grown a bit into our own isolation.
 In any case, I mourn the loss and its new finality.

 Who was he, though?
 What can I tell you?

 Briefly, some personal context.
 Who I am is still him, the result of his influence, for sure.
 Of growing with, then adjacent to him.
 Then apart, then converging again.

 If you distilled me down and got rid of all the litter and trivia, the rare and potent stuff remaining would be similar to what I knew of Arthur.
 We had some of the same essence, as I saw it.